Exploring the Hill Through the Lens of Minecraft ⛏️

 If you’re familiar with Minecraft, you’ll know it’s a game where players can build, explore, and create entire worlds.
 And interestingly, that’s very similar to what I see happening energetically on the Hill.

-The Hill is a spiritual space—a place where I often meet kids in sessions.
-But it’s also flexible, imaginative, and deeply personal.
+The Hill is a spiritual/energetic space—a place where I usually meet kids in sessions (they created an office there for me) But it’s also flexible, imaginative, and deeply personal.

 🧱 Constructed Worlds: The Hill and Minecraft